Actinic Keratosis (cont.)

 - Cryosurgery: Freezing AKs with liquid nitrogen often causes them to slough off and go away.

 - Other forms of surgery: Doctors sometimes scrape away or burn off AKs.

 - 5-fluorouracil (5-FU): Creams containing this medication cause AKs to become red and inflamed before they fall off.
 Although effective, this method often produces unsightly and uncomfortable skin for a period of weeks, thus making it impractical for many patients.
 This method is best for patients who have a great deal of sun damage and many AKs.
 Once the skin heals, it often looks much smoother and even-toned.

 - Imiquimod (Aldara): This immune stimulator is similar in its indications and effects to 5-FU.

 - Ingenol mebutate (Picato): Is derived from the sap of a plant of the genus Euphorbia, which is related to the poinsettia plants that are popular at Christmas time.
 It is helpful in the treatment of small areas, but causes significant irritation.

 - Diclofenac (Solaraze): This cream is a nonsteroidal anti-inflammatory drug (NSAID), an agent related to ibuprofen (Advil, Children's Advil/Motrin, Medipren, Motrin, Nuprin, PediaCare Fever), a popular medication for headaches.
-Diclofenac is gentler than 5-FU or imiquimod, causing less inflammation, but must be applied for a longer period of about two months to achieve benefits modest improvement.
+Diclofenac is gentler than 5-FU or imiquimod, causing less inflammation, but must be applied for a longer period of about two months to achieve modest improvement.

 - Superficial chemical peels using trichloracetic acid (TCA) can also be effective.
 This procedure is performed in the doctor's office.